WillCBurroughs/.github.io/blog.md

 > Working on projects is the best way to learn and you will run into things that you don't like.
 Sometimes you have to go through things the longways.

+# Sprint 1:

+## What is the number one thing that held you back this week?
+Why?

+> I had a difficult time understanding state.
+I thought I could learn it better if I took more time to learn the material

+## What is one thing you would like to learn more about regarding JavaScript (JSON, Data Structures), Bootstrap, or Atomic Design?

+> I Would like to learn more about objects and how to internalize bootstrap and atomic design principles.
+I think it may just be a matter of spaced repetition.

+## What is your “Why”?

+> I want to feel better about myself and take care of my family and the people who are the most important to me.